 - Independence Day

 - Christmas Day

-Do the fireworks drive your pet crazy?
-Check out these tips provided by local residents on how to keep your furry friends calm during fireworks season.
+Do the fireworks drive your pet crazy? provided by local residents on how to keep your furry friends calm during fireworks season.

 Want more news?
 Sign up for the Macomb Patch newsletter and have headlines sent to your email inbox daily.